The Imperial Guard

 There is also the Deathstrike, but its usage comes more from absorbing firepower than actually launching its missile.
 I would recommend against the Deathstrike until you’re confident you know why you want to field it.

 - Chimeras are excellent transports, offering great firepower and protection for their point value.
 One disembark point does mean that the opponent can exploit the emergency disembark rules, however.

 - Valkyries are some of the most versatile fliers in the game, challenged only by the stormraven gunship for the Space Marines.
 It is durable, has a lot of firepower, a cool grav-chute rule, and is one of the few fliers that still looks cool when not on its flying stand.
-The big risk is that same as all flying transports: if it blows up in flight, you're losing whatever is inside.
+The big risk is the same as all flying transports: if it blows up in flight, you’re losing whatever is inside.